Good isn't good enough

 - Syphilis Serology

-California Cryobank is amending our current donor travel questionnaire to include regions that are experiencing Zika epidemics, or those that are likely to experience such epidemics in the near future.
-These regions include: Mexico, Central America, South America, Caribbean Islands, French Polynesia, Samoa, Cape Verde Islands.
-We will also be reviewing travel histories of all active donors for the past year to assess possible exposure.
+California Cryobank is amending our current donor travel questionnaire to include regions that are considered high risk for Zika infection according to the CDC.
+These regions currently include: Mexico, Central America, South America, Caribbean Islands, French Polynesia, Samoa, Cape Verde Islands, however they will be updated according to guidance issued by the CDC.
+We have also reviewed travel histories of men who donated in the past year to assess possible exposure.

 If you have further concerns, please contact our Client Services Department at 866-927-9622.